gvwilson/thirdbit/src/fiction/santas/index.md

 The santasaurus bellowed,
 lumbered forward,
 and seized the fence in its jaws.
-With a single disdainful jerk it tore a section out of the ground and tossed it away.
+With a single jerk it tore a section out of the ground and tossed it away.
-More or less simultaneously
+More or less simultaneously,
 a door burst open behind Finner.
-Two burly santas stepped out,
+Two burly guards stepped out,
-took one look at the scene in front of them, and immediately retreated.
+took one look at the scene in front of them, and immediately fled back inside.
 A moment later,
 all of The Building's other alarms began to bleat and wail.